 I will be taking my sketch book.

-Other landscape paintings are available for sale on my website: grahammcquadefineart.com
+Other landscapes and canal scenes are available for sale on my website: grahammcquadefineart.com